warrickball/warrickball.github.io/src/faster-code.md

 ### Valgrind

-For compiled code in many languages (notably including C, C++ or Fortran), there's a standard program called [Valgrind](https://valgrind.org/).
-It's actually a suite of tools and the one for optimising runtime is `callgrind`.
+For compiled code in many languages (notably including C, C++ or Fortran), there's a standard profiler called [Valgrind](https://valgrind.org/).
+It's actually a suite of tools and the one for profiling runtime is `callgrind`.
 You should be able to install Valgrind from your system packages.
 You can then run it on a compiled program called `./program` with